-- Cheap and Easy – Not only is it cheap to maintain, but it also much more affordable than other cladding materials to have installed.
+- Affordable – Not only is it cheap to maintain, but it also much more affordable than other cladding materials (such as wood, metal and fiber cement) to have installed.
 Additional money can be saved by motivated homeowners (who have some do-it-yourself experience) that opt to install the siding themselves.

-- Durability and Longevity – Vinyl siding is extremely durable.
-It resists impacts well and maintains its original color for a long time as it is made from PVC resin that is colored all the way through.
+- Durability and Longevity – It is extremely durable.
+It resists impacts well, can handle and maintains its original color for a long time as it is made from PVC resin that is colored all the way through.
 It also doesn’t attract insects like wood does and it resists the entry of animals and moisture.

 Finding the Right Contractor